t-hendricks/uhc-portal/README.md

 That will forward requests starting with `/api/clusters_mgmt/` to your local clusters service, and the rest to the staging environment.

-## Running Without a Real Backend (mock backend)

-Sometimes the backend might be broken, but you still want to develop the UI.
-For this purpose we’ve created a basic mock server that sends mock data.
-It doesn’t support all actions the real backend supports, but it should allow you to run the UI and test basic read-only functionality.

-To run it, run `mockdata/mockserver.py`.

-Then follow below in another terminal, run `yarn dev-server-for-mock` instead of `yarn dev-server`, and you’ll get a working UI showing mock data running with the chromed environment.

 ## Insights "chrome" proxy